 Gonioscopy is an examination of the front outer edge of your eye, between the cornea and the iris (the coloured part of your eye).
 This is the area where the fluid should drain out of your eye.
 A gonioscopy can help to determine whether this angle is open or closed (blocked).

 A visual field test (perimetry) checks for missing areas of vision.
 You will be shown a sequence of light spots and asked which ones you can see.
 Some dots will appear in your peripheral vision (around the sides of your eyeball), which is where glaucoma begins.

-If you cannot see the spots in your peripheral vision, it may indicate that the glaucoma has damaged your vision.
+If you cannot see the spots in your peripheral vision, it may indicate the glaucoma has damaged your vision.

 Optic nerve assessment

 Your optic nerve connects your eye to your brain.
 Your optometrist will use eye drops to enlarge your pupils.
 They will then examine your eyes using a slit lamp (a microscope with a very bright light) and assess whether your optic nerve has been damaged by the glaucoma.

 The eye drops used to widen your pupils could affect your ability to drive.
 You should make alternative arrangements for getting home after your appointment.

 If your optometrists suspects glaucoma, they will refer you to an ophthalmologist for further tests.
 Your ophthalmologist will confirm your diagnosis and find out:

 - how much damage the glaucoma has done to your eyes